Preparing for winter: autumn lawn care in 8 steps

 Hot, dry weather, pets, pests, and general foot traffic all take their toll.
 These can lead to patchy, unkempt lawns that may not recover properly without some remedial repairs.

 Luckily, autumn presents the perfect time to get your lawn back into fighting shape.
-If needed, you can fill out your lawn with grass seed, while autumn is ideal for laying turf too.
+If needed, you can fill out your lawn with grass seed, while autumn is the best time of year for laying turf, too.

 This is also the time to root out lawn weeds, moss, and other unwanted trespassers that could cause harm throughout winter.